sciZer0/7/v/README.md

 *For reference,*

-*During just one single year (2022), when the Bitcoin blockchain's market capitalization was on average just about $576 billion, nevertheless, the users of the Bitcoin blockchain paid the miners/validators, for keeping the blockchain working, an amount exceeding $10 billion.*
+*During just one single year (2022), when the Bitcoin blockchain's market capitalization was on average just about $576 billion, nevertheless, the users of the Bitcoin blockchain paid the miners/validators, for keeping the blockchain working, an amount exceeding $10 billion — as rewards for block and transaction fees.*

 This means that the annual costs are as big as 1.7% from the blockchain's market capitalization.
 It is extremely expensive.